Conventions

 Other

-1. require should only be used at the top of files.
+1. require should only be used at the top of files (unless absolutely necessary).

 2. When requiring a module - do not rename it unless absolutely necessary (it causes a name collision, etc…) E.g. AbstractGame = require "cat-paw.engine.AbstractGame